Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/Unique_Value_Renderer/README.md

 ![](screenshot.png)

 ## How it works
-First a `ServiceFeatureTable` and a `FeatureLayer` are constructed and added to the Map.
-Then a `UniqueValueRenderer` is created, and the fieldName to be used as the renderer field is set as ("STATE_ABBR").
-You can use multiple fields; this sample only uses one.
-Multiple `SimpleFillSymbol`s are defined for each type of feature we want to render differently (in this case different states of the USA). `SimpleFillSymbol`s can be applied to polygon features; these are the types of features found in the feature service used for this `ServiceFeatureTable`.
-A default symbol is also created; this will be used for all other features that do not match the all of the `UniqueValue`s defined.
-Separate `UniqueValue`s objects are created which define the values in the renderer field and what symbol should be used for matching features.
-These are added to the `UniqueValue` list.
-The renderer is set on the layer and is rendered in the `MapView` accordingly.
+This sample demonstrates how to use a `UniqueValueRenderer` to style different features in a `FeatureLayer`.
+Using the `UniqueValueRenderer` allows for seperate symbols to be used for features that have a specific value in a certain field.
+In this case, the field is state abbreviations in the USA.
+Multiple fields can be used; this sample only uses one.

 ## Features
 - Map